jhovanisabuchi/LHL-PROJECT-1/QA.md

  /* as we can see there many countries and cities with missing data*/

+ --4, wrong data formats e.g date, time

  select
-    case when country = '(not set)' then 'unkown' else country end as country,
-    case when city = '(not set)' then country when city = 'not available in demo dataset' then country else city end as city, from all_sessions  -- we can use differnet techniques to remove or use different name to replace the missing data*/ QA Process:
+  (time * interval'1 second')::time as time,   --to change the data format in to time
+	case when timeonsite is null then '00:00:00' else (timeonsite * interval '1 second')::time end as timeonsite, to_date(date::text,'yyyymmdd')::date as date, --to change the data format in to date format ecommerceaction_type::integer
+	from all_sessions

+QA Process:
 Describe your QA process and include the SQL queries used to execute it.